Psalms For Life

 every day of my life

-Kings in the ancient world pictured themselves as roughneck-shepherds, ready to kill anything threatening their flock.
-David uses the image to picture YHWH in whose care we experience the good life.
-That life isn’t about learning to make do so much as about being centered in God, seeing his goodness in every situation—that he’s here for us now.
-Freedom, abundance, and peace are all internal conditions depending on nothing but our Shepherd-king’s unswerving commitment.
+Kings in the ancient world portrayed themselves as roughneck-shepherds, ready to kill anything threatening their flock.
+David flips that image to picture YHWH as his gentle caregiver, whose generosity enables him to live the good life.
+Centered in God, he sees God’s goodness and mercy everywhere and enjoys the boundless abundance that depends on nothing but his Shepherd-king’s unswerving commitment.
 Without that, no amount of anything satisfies.

-Since sheep are easily spooked by fast moving water, our shepherd leads us to quiet waters.
-Most English translations render the next line, “he restores my soul,” but the Hebrew verb (shuv) can also be translated “he brings me back,” which is how the Septuagint, Syriac Peshitta, ancient Armenian, and most Arabic translations render it.
+Since sheep are easily spooked by fast moving water, David’s Shepherd leads him to quiet waters.
+Most English translations render the next line, “he restores my soul,” but the Hebrew verb (shuv) is also translated “he brings me back.”
+That’s how the Septuagint, Syriac Peshitta, ancient Armenian, and early Arabic translations render it and how biblical scholar Kenneth Bailey says we should translate it.
 Bleating loudly and trembling violently, a lost sheep is easy prey.
-But when we go astray, our shepherd lovingly brings us back to the right path.
+But when David goes astray, his good shepherd swiftly and ardently brings him back to the right path.

-In verse 4, we traverse the “valley of the shadow of death” or “darkest valley,” either translation being possible.
-David has in mind isolated badland gorges where death lurks in the shadows.
-God doesn’t offer us a trouble-free existence, but truly letting him be God can yield a worry-free life, even facing danger.[1]
-God guides and protects with fierce gentleness, freeing us to live joyfully, fully alive, despite life’s brokenness and pain.
+In verse 4, David traverses the “valley of the shadow of death” or “darkest valley,” either translation being possible.
+He has in mind isolated bad-land gorges where death lurks in the shadows.
+David isn’t given a trouble-free life.
+But with YHWH’s rod defending, his staff directing, David is freed from worry, even facing danger.[1]
+God guides and protects with fierce gentleness, enabling him to live joyfully, fully alive, despite life’s many dangers.

-YHWH publicly honors David as his guest when the enemies so prominent in the preceding psalms surround him.
-Saul once welcomed David into his household, only later to let envy sabotage their friendship.
-Like David, we need never fear being disenfranchised by God.
-His goodness and grace pursue us relentlessly.
-They, not our circumstances or false sense of control, are the basis of true peace.
+Pouring his cup brimful of blessing, YHWH honors David with a feast in full view of the enemies so prominent in the preceding psalms.
+Saul once welcomed David into his household, only later to let envy sabotage their relationship.
+But David doesn’t fear being disenfranchised by YHWH: his goodness and grace pursue David relentlessly.
+They, not David’s circumstances or false sense of control, are the basis of his peace.
 And they’ll remain long after life’s brokenness and pain are gone.
-Our true home.
+Forever in God’s house.

 Prayer: